CameronCarroll/spree_zipzones_070/README.md

 Issues
 -------

 * The javascript file for zone form may not be included in the asset pipeline correctly.
 To fix this, simply copy zone.js from app/assets/javascripts/admin/ into the same path in your own application!
-(Otherwise the forms won't be hidden correctly.)
+(Otherwise the forms won't be hidden correctly.)gi

 Copyright (c) 2011 Cameron Carroll, released under the New BSD License

 Copyright (c) 2011 PrintBear, LLC. released under the New BSD License